bmyerz/minized-examples/README.md

 The MiniZed is fairly new (as of starting this repository in Oct 2017), so there is still a limited number of targeted tutorials.
 Fortunately, there are lots of close-enough tutorials for other Zynq boards including older Avnet boards.

 Since the Zynq combines hardware and software development and MiniZed is an introductory board, I figure there must be other mere mortals like myself using it.
 This documentation is written from that perspective.
-If you have tips, please contribute!
+If you have tips, please contribute by issuing a pull request.

+If you get stuck at a certain point in these steps or the examples, [create a new issue with the Documentation label](https://github.com/bmyerz/minized-examples/issues/new).

 1. __Get started with the board, Vivado, and SDK__